aci-ref/facilitation_best_practices/activities/05-assistance.md

 1. Metrics indicate misuse of an ACI resource.
 2. Metrics indicate that a user’s work may be better optimized.
 3. A sudden increase in the user’s activity potentially indicates a new type of work with different resource needs to address.
-4. The Facilitator believes a follow up to previous assistance may be helpful.
+4. The Facilitator believes a follow up to previous assistance may be helpful, perhaps after reviewing tickets.
 5. The Facilitator may simply want to check in with a long-time user who hasn’t written in with any issues in some time.

 If the reason for contacting the researcher is more akin to issue